 Marketing Your Pharmacy: Four Steps to Get You Started

-Marketing your pharmacy is about more than planing an ad in a circular or creating a Facebook Page.
+Marketing your pharmacy is about more than planning an ad in a circular or creating a Facebook Page.
 In this blog, we’re outlining how you can get started today using your most critical asset, your pharmacy team.
 Every interaction you or your pharmacy staff has with a patient is marketing, whether intentional or not.
 You don’t have to wait for the timing to be perfect, and you certainly don’t need a million-dollar marketing budget to begin seeing results.

 Step 1: Marketing Your Pharmacy: Get Set Up for Success